Quit Moaning–Finding a Job is Not Difficult!

 The best way to answer this one is to give a general reason, not a list of reasons why you left each job.

 “I’ve been having a hard time finding the right place for me.
-I believe a lot of this had to with me not asking enough questions during the interviewing process and impulsively choosing jobs on the spot.
+I believe a lot of this had to with me not asking enough questions during the interviewing process and impulsively choosing jobs.
 I’ve since realized that my prior method was not a great strategy for promoting professional longevity and have committed myself to being more inquisitive and more selective.
 I’ve also discovered that finding the right fit in this industry is a bit of a trial and error process.”

 We’ve all been there.
 If the employer has ever worked as a professional in this industry, they’ll know exactly what you mean.